milandr/mdr1986x-JFlash/README.md

 Yes, at present only MDR1986BE9x (MDR32F9Qx) series is supported.

+__Windows__: Some GDB commands do not allow to quote filenames with "", so you can NOT use space characters in `JFlash` installation path.

 It hasn't been tested on Linux yet...

 #### How to program EEPROM using GNU toolchain